Trump meets with freed American pastor Andrew Brunson in Oval Office

 “There was NO DEAL made with Turkey for the release and return of Pastor Andrew Brunson.
 I don’t make deals for hostages,” he tweeted.
 “There was, however, great appreciation on behalf of the United States, which will lead to good, perhaps great, relations between the United States & Turkey!”

 The Trump administration advocated persistently for Brunson's release, leading to an intense economic showdown between the two NATO allies.
 In August, the U.S. slapped sanctions on an array of Turkish officials and on some goods, sending Turkish currency into freefall.
+Brunson's release still leaves Turkey frustrated by the Trump administration's refusal to extradite Fethullah Gulen, a Pennsylvania-based Muslim cleric accused by Turkey of engineering the failed coup.

+Brunson was accused of committing crimes on behalf of Gulen and Kurdish militants who have been fighting the Turkish state for decades.
+He faced up to 35 years in jail if convicted of all the charges against him.

+Fox News' Kristin Brown and The Associated Press contributed to this report.

 Fox News’ Greg Norman and The Associated Press contributed to this report.